AnthonyL22/core-microservice/README.md

 // Assert if the returned response time is acceptable
 ```

+#### Web Service Authentication
+The following security options are available to webServiceAction() users:

+* OAuth2
+* Site Minder
+* Basic (Base64 Encoded)
+* Open

+##### OAuth2 Security
+To use OAuth security simply provide the OAuth key when calling webServiceAction().
+The service will decorate your
+request header with a Authorization header of 'Bearer YOUR_OAUTH_KEY' prior to calling the web service.

+##### Site Minder Security
+To use Site Minder security simply provide the Site Minder key when calling webServiceAction().
+The service will
+decorate your request header with a 'Cookie' header of 'SMSESSION= YOUR_SM_SESSION_KEY_KEY' prior to calling the web service.

+##### Basic Security
+To use basic security simply provide a decorated Credentials object when calling webServiceAction().
+The service
+will decorate your request with Base64 encoded credentials in the Authorization header of 'Basic YOUR_BASE64_ENCODED_CREDENTIALS'
+prior to calling the web service.

 ## Utility Features
 This service provides a [diverse Utilities set](https://github.com/AnthonyL22/core-microservice/tree/master/src/main/java/com/pwc/core/framework/util)
 to assist in nearly every need of a quality initiative.